 PROPERTY NAME NUMBER OF VOUCHERS TO BE PROJECT- BASED RAD?
 DESCRIPTION OF PROJECT Colibri Commons (Formerly known as 965 Weeks Street) 15 No Colibri Commons is a 136-unit new construction development in East Palo Alto, CA. HACSM has committed 15 Housing Choice Vouchers to the project.
-Construction will commence in Summer of 2023 Belmont Affordable 18 No Belmont Affordable is an 18-unit new construction development in Belmont, CA. HACSM has committed 18 Housing Choice Vouchers to the project.
+Construction is underway.
+Belmont Affordable 18 No Belmont Affordable is an 18-unit new construction development in Belmont, CA. HACSM has committed 18 Housing Choice Vouchers to the project.
 The project is in the process of securing financing.
-Kiku Crossing 80 No Kiku Crossing is a 225-unit new construction development in San Mateo, CA. HACSM has committed 80 Housing Choice Vouchers to the project.
+Belmont Family Apartments 62 No Belmont Family Apartments is a 125-unit new construction development in Belmont, CA. HACSM has committed 42 Housing Choice Vouchers and 20 HUD-VASH Vouchers to the project.
+Construction is underway.
+Eucalyptus Grove Apartments 30 No is a 69-unit new construction development in Burlingame, CA. HACSM has committed 30 Housing Choice Vouchers to the project.
 Construction is underway.
 Middlefield Junction 44 No Middlefield Junction is a 179-unit new construction development in Redwood City, CA. HACSM has committed 44 Housing Choice Vouchers to the project.
 20 PBV units will serve households that require supportive services in order to maintain stable housing.
 Construction is underway.